samnangpeou/CAPSTONE_GA/README.md

 ## Conclusion and Recommendations:

-So no, this is not a number one hit.
+So no, these are not a number one hits.
 The snippets barely make sense.
 Although, with limited data, I was able to train a model that spat out words.
 Words in sequences that somewhat make sentences.
 That's a win.
 I did train an LSTM model and the loss drops a lot lower than the GRU model in later epochs.
 Extracting predictions from that LSTM model became a bit of a pain but in future iterations I'd like to revisit that issue and correct it to see how well an LSTM can predict lyrics.
+Thank you.